jon-jacky/Piety/scripts/demo.md

 each time.
 That includes all the regular alphanumeric and symbol keys, and also control characters formed by holding down the control key, and then typing another key.
-For example, control-f to move the cursor forward one character (also written ^f or C-f) work as intended.
+For example, control-f to move the cursor forward one character (also written ^F or C-f) work as intended.

 Keystrokes that make multiple character keycodes have a delayed effect.
 They are only effective when you press the next key.
 These